freeload101/SCRIPTS/CrowdStrike Threat Hunting/Readme.md

 See also : https://github.com/freeload101/SCRIPTS/tree/master/Bash/CS_BADGER

+08/26/2020: Added: Look for intresting fields after and before a search (ComputerName required)

 08/18/2020: Updated: Get count of Cisco AnyConnect VPN IP's ( shows network counts by class C )

 07/31/2020: Updated  UUID 34 Show me a list of outbound network traffic on **(optional non-standard ports)** and the process info attached to them